Michael Collins (Irish leader): War of Independence

 It was at this time that Collins created a special assassination unit called The Squad expressly to kill British agents and informers.
 Collins was criticised for these tactics but cited the universal war-time practice of executing enemy spies who were, in his words, "hunting victims for execution."
 Campaigning for Irish independence, even non-violently, was still targeted both by prosecutions under British law entailing the death penalty and also by extrajudicial killings such as that of Tomás Mac Curtain, nationalist mayor of Cork City.
-In 1920, the British offered £10,000 (equivalent to around £570,000 or €645,000 in 2025) for information leading to Collins' capture or death.
+In 1920, the British offered £10,000 (equivalent to around £570,000 or €645,000 in 2025) for information leading to Collins's capture or death.
 He evaded capture and continued to strike against British forces, often operating from safe-houses near government buildings, such as Vaughan's and An Stad.

 In 1920, following Westminster's prominent announcements that it had the Irish insurgents on the run, Collins and his Squad killed several people in a series of coordinated raids, including a number of British secret service agents.
 Members of the Royal Irish Constabulary went to Croke Park, where a G.A.A. football match was taking place between Dublin and Tipperary.
 The police officers opened fire on the crowd, killing twelve and wounding sixty.
 This event became known as Bloody Sunday.
 Many British operatives sought the shelter of Dublin Castle the next day.
 About the same time, Tom Barry's 3rd Cork Brigade took no prisoners in a bitter battle with British forces at Kilmichael.
 In many regions, the RIC and other crown forces became all but confined to the strongest barracks in the larger towns as rural areas came increasingly under rebel control.

 These republican victories would have been impossible without widespread support from the Irish population, which included every level of society and reached deep into the British administration in Ireland.
 In May 1921, elections were held in the Northern part of Ireland under the 1920 Government of Ireland Act which separated the governance of six counties in Ulster from the rest of Ireland.
 Collins was elected to a seat in Armagh, demonstrating popular support for the republican movement.

 At the time of the ceasefire in July 1921, a major operation was allegedly in planning to execute every British secret service agent in Dublin, while a major ambush involving eighty officers and men was also planned for Templeglantine, County Limerick.